This feature is only available if you are on the Enterprise licensing plan.

 Permissions: You must be an organization administrator in Automation Cloud to perform the tasks in this section.

-When you connect Automation Cloud to Azure AD by activating the integration, accounts with matching email addresses are linked so that the Azure AD account benefits from the same permissions as the matching UiPath account.
+When you connect Automation Cloud to Azure AD by activating the integration, accounts with matching email addresses are linked so that the Azure AD account benefits from the same permissions as the matching Automation Cloud account (local account).

 If your organization practices email recycling, meaning that an email address that was used in the past could be assigned to a new user in the future, this could lead to a risk of elevated access.